jchunky/cheatsheets/Ruby-Cheatsheet.md

 1.is_a?
 Integer # returns true
 :1.is_a?
 Symbol # returns true
 "1".is_a?
 String # returns true
-[1,2,3].collect!() # does something to every element (overwrites original with ! mark) .map() # is the same as .collect
+[1,2,3].map! # Does something to every element (overwrites original with ! mark) .map # Is the same as .collect
-1.2.floor # 1 # rounds a float (a number with a decimal) down to the nearest integer. cube.call # implying that cube is a proc, call calls procs directly Time.now # displays the actual time
+1.2.floor # 1 # Rounds a float (a number with a decimal) down to the nearest integer. cube.call # Implying that cube is a proc, 'call' calls procs directly Time.now # Displays the actual time
 ```